Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 How acidic or basic a solution is, is measured by a scale called pH.
 For example, an acidic pH is below 7, such as lemon juice or vinegar.
 A basic pH is above 7, such as baking soda or bleach.
 A neutral pH is about 7, which is what water typically has.
 For a refresher on these topics, see the Science Buddies page on Acids, Bases, & the pH Scale.

-In your artificial pancreas model, the acid/base chemical reaction that will be taking place is shown in Equation 1, below.
-A solution of vinegar (acetic acid, or CH3COOH), which is an acid, will represent high blood glucose levels, and a solution of baking soda (sodium bicarbonate, or NaHCO3), which is a base, will represent insulin.
+In your artificial pancreas model, the acid/base chemical reaction that will be taking place is shown in Equation 1.
+A solution of baking soda (sodium bicarbonate, or NaHCO3), which is a base, will represent high blood glucose levels, and a solution of vinegar (acetic acid, or CH3COOH), which is an acid, will represent insulin.
 When acids and bases (like vinegar and baking soda, respectively) are mixed, a chemical reaction occurs (shown in Equation 1) that produces water (H2O) and bubbles of carbon dioxide gas (CO2).
 When equal amounts of base and acid are mixed together, the solution is neutralized.
 Keep in mind that this is not the reaction that occurs when insulin is added to change the blood glucose levels in a person!
 You are using these chemicals as substitutes in your model since baking soda and vinegar are easy-to-obtain household materials.

-Lastly, the conductivity sensor is combined with another electrical component called a potentiometer, which is a type of adjustable resistor.
-You will be adjusting the potentiometer in your model to control when the pump turns on.
-The conductivity sensor and the potentiometer together make up what is called a voltage divider, and this is technically what lets the conductivity sensor send the high voltage to the transistor to make the pump turn on.
+Lastly, the conductivity sensor is combined with other electrical components called potentiometers, which are a type of adjustable resistor.
+You will adjust the potentiometers in your model to control when the pump turns on.
+The conductivity sensor and the potentiometers together make up what is called a voltage divider, and this is technically what lets the conductivity sensor send the high voltage to the transistor to make the pump turn on.
 For a detailed explanation of how the circuit works, including a circuit diagram, see the FAQ section.
 You can also read more about basic electricity concepts in the Science Buddies Electricity, Magnetism, & Electromagnetism Tutorial.

 Figure 4.
 This diagram shows how the circuit works.
 When the solution has a neutral pH, the sensor outputs a low voltage, so the transistor does not let any current flow through the pump.
 When the solution has a high pH, the sensor outputs a high voltage, which activates the transistor, causing current to flow through the pump, which then pumps liquid.